 Official ACT or SAT scoresHow do I submit my scores?

 Submission of test scores for regional campus applicants is optional but strongly encouraged.
 We must receive your official ACT or SAT score sent directly from the testing agency.
 Scores from transcripts will not be considered.
 Read more about score requirements in STEP 1.

 If English is not your native language, submit one of the following scores:

 TOEFL: 79 or higher on the Internet-based test, 550 or higher on the paper-based test

 ACT: 21 or higher on the English section

 SAT: 27 or higher on the Reading Test

-Every student is highly encouraged to file the FAFSA to be considered for the most financial aid (including scholarships, grants, loans and Federal Work-Study).
+The FAFSA is available on October 1 each year, and filing by Ohio State’s priority date of February 1 will provide you maximum aid consideration.
+Every student is highly encouraged to file the FAFSA to be considered for the most financial aid, including scholarships, grants, loans and Federal Work-Study.
 Get important dates and simple steps for applying for aid.
-If you can't make the February 1 deadline, complete the FAFSA as soon as you can.
+If you can't make the February 1 priority deadline, complete the FAFSA as soon as you can.